Madeline-Stark/Madeline-Stark.github.io/_posts/2019-07-22-what_even_is_an_argument_anyway.markdown

             wrong number of arguments (given 0, expected 1)
 ```

-This means that we defined our method to expect an argument
+This means that we defined our method to expect an argument.

 ```
 def cart(shopping_cart)